famousj/the-little-hooner/hooner.md

 > because `'turkey'` is a string of characters beginning with a letter,
 > surrounded by `soq`s.

+> This kind of atom is called a 'cord'

 **Q:** Is it true that this is an atom?

 > `'u'`